 Good eveing.
-It is almost midnight in Jakarat and I went to crossing the ditch website and was so pleased that Justin and James are telling us what is happening after that epic feat of kayaking across the tasman Sea.
+It is almost midnight in Jakarta and I went to crossing the ditch website and was so pleased that Justin and James are telling us what is happening after that epic feat of kayaking across the Tasman Sea.
 I rate it as the greatest feat of daring, courage and adventure of this century, possibly in the last 20 years.
 What do you think out there ?

 Have a read of James' report written yesterday.